 How the Construction Industry Can Leverage Changes in Last Mile Delivery

 Ultimately, all the investments retailers devote to product development, sales, marketing, design-in specification, trades training and customer engagement will amount to very little if they cannot get their goods quickly, cost-effectively, and safely into the hands of waiting consumers or tradespeople.

 Shipping logistics represents the final, and arguably most important factor, in the equation for success for B2B and B2C merchants serving the construction and industrial use verticals.

-Here are five trends businesses need to consider when thinking about last mile logistics:
+Here are five trends businesses need to consider when thinking about last mile delivery:

 - Technology Stack.
-To make last mile deliveries run smoothly, logistical strategies must evolve constantly and quickly by integrating flexibility and new technological innovations into the core of every process.
-Companies that use last mile logistics can gain a competitive advantage due to the very technology they embrace.
+To make last mile deliveries run smoothly, businesses need to update their last-mile delivery ecosystem.
+New technological innovations must be integrated into the core of every process — and companies can gain a competitive advantage based on the technology they embrace.
 The winners (think Amazon and Walmart) are using a variety of third-party platforms and technologies that employ cloud services — from vehicle GEO tracking, GPS route optimization, and analytics dashboards to electronic delivery confirmation — to optimize the delivery process for their customers.

 Benefits: Reduced Fuel Costs, Faster Delivery, Improved Customer Experience

 - Optimized User Experience.
 Whether the user is a builder, merchant, or driver, they need to be treated like a customer.
 We live in a smartphone/Uber world where people's expectations have elevated — they expect the best in digital tools, from easy-to-use apps and online payment options to status and tracking notifications.
 They want it all.
 And they want it now.
 Benefits: Customer Satisfaction, Engagement Rates, Retention